Wage Rigidity and Retirement in Optimal Portfolio Choice

 In our model, however, this hedging demand presents novel features and gives rise to more articulate trade-offs.
 This is for two main reasons.
 First, only the `future' component of human capital drives hedging demand, but not its `past' component (see \cite{BGPZ}).
 Second, the annuity factor appearing in the hedging demand, $g=g_1+g_2$ (see \eqref{g1}, \eqref{g2}), takes into account not only the market risk channeled by future wages ($g_1$), but also the compounding effect of their delayed contribution to labor income ($g_2$).

-We can analyse these trade-offs more precisely by exploiting the closed form solutions obtained in Theorem \ref{main_thm}.
-Let us first compare the optimal strategies above with the case in which labor income does not present any delay in its drift ($\phi=0$).
-As in \cite{BGP}, we observe that the dynamics of total wealth, $\Gamma^*$, is not influenced by the path dependent component of the model, in the sense that, {\it ceteris paribus}, changing $\phi$ (and hence $y$) leaves the dynamics of total wealth unchanged at each point in time.
-Therefore, denoting by $\widetilde \Gamma$ the total wealth in case of $\phi=0$, we have that, for any initial point $(w, x)$ the following holds: with $g_2$ defined in \eqref{g2}.
-For any $t\geq 0$, we can therefore write showing that any difference in total wealth, and hence optimal consumption level $c^*$ and bequest target $B^*$, is shaped by the quantity $x_0 g_2(0)+ <h(0,\cdot),x_1(0)>$.